elizavetaMakarova/toDo_list/README.md

 # toDo_list
-This program creats toDo list, you can add new items in it and delete item when they are done
+This program creates toDo list, you can add new items in it and delete item when they are done